Frequently Asked Questions

 Of course.
 There will be plenty of time to explore on your own.

-What is the difference between a Standard Trip and an Option Trip?
+What is the difference between an Adventure Trip and a Luxury Trip?

 How do TREE trips contribute to conservation?

-1. Funding through Protected Areas Conservation Trust (PACT), Kaieteur National Park, Iwokrama reserve, Blue Mountain reserve, and other protected areas.
+1. Funding of Protected Areas Conservation Trust (PACT), Kaieteur National Park, Iwokrama reserve, Blue Mountain reserve, and other protected areas.

 2. Participation in locally owned and operated initiatives.

-3. Focus on sustainability learning and implementing better practices.
+3. Focus on sustainability learning, ecological education, and implementing better practices.

 Is there a minimum number of people needed to make a booking?